rmcminds/salmonIPM/README.md

 devtools::install_github("ebuhle/salmonIPM", auth_token = "my_PAT")
 ```

 We recommend using multiple cores if available when installing **salmonIPM** to reduce compilation time.
 You can do this by setting the R environment variable `MAKEFLAGS = -jX`, where `X` is the number of cores.
-This can be done interactively using `Sys.setenv()` or it can be specified in `.Renviron`.
+This can be done interactively using `Sys.setenv(MAKEFLAGS = -jX)` or it can be specified in `.Renviron`.